Bobby Thomson (footballer, born 1943)

 Robert Anthony Thomson (5 December 1943 – 19 August 2009) was an English professional footballer.
 He made 478 appearances in the English Football League and won eight caps for England.

 Something of a legend at his first club – Wolverhampton Wanderers, he is considered to be one of the finest full-backs ever to have played for the team.
 Departing Wolves in 1969, he then moved on to Birmingham City and then Luton Town.
 He was promoted out of the Second Division with all three clubs.
-His later career involved moving between numerous clubs, both at home and abroad.
+His later career involved moving between numerous clubs at home and abroad.
 He spent time as player-coach at Connecticut Bicentennials and player-manager of Stafford Rangers.

 Early and personal life

 Robert Anthony Thomson was born on 5 December 1943 in Smethwick, Worcestershire.
-He married to Janice Llewellyn in 1966 and had three children.
+He married Janice Llewellyn in 1966 and had three children.
 After retiring from playing, he ran a sports shop in Sedgley in the West Midlands.
 He was known to take part in Wolves All Stars charity games from his retirement up until his last years, as well as help coach youngsters in Oldbury.
 He died of prostate cancer at Russells Hall Hospital in Dudley at the age of 65.
-He had apparently recovered from a first occurrence of the illness, only to succumb after suffering a relapse.
+He had recovered from the first occurrence of the illness, only to succumb after suffering a relapse.

 Club career

 Thomson was born in Smethwick, which was then in Staffordshire.
 He joined local side Wolverhampton Wanderers in 1959 upon leaving Lyndon High School in Solihull.
 He signed professional forms in July 1961, before making his senior debut on 27 January 1962 in an FA Cup tie against Black Country rivals West Bromwich Albion.
-Between his debut in 1962 to 1967 he missed just 11 first team games.
+Between his debut in 1962 and 1967, he missed just 11 first-team games.

-Unfortunately for Thomson, he was too late for the glory years, and instead came through under the tail-end of manager Stan Cullis' sixteen-year reign.
+Unfortunately for Thomson, he was too late for the glory years and instead came through under the tail-end of manager Stan Cullis' 16-year reign.
 Their best finish during Thomson's time was fifth in the First Division in 1962–63.
 The club fell to the Second Division in 1964–65.
 They won promotion at the second time of asking – in 1966–67, as runners-up.
-In Summer 1967 he was part of the Wolves side that played in the United States, guesting as the Los Angeles Wolves, under which guise they won the United Soccer Association league championship.
+In the summer of 1967, he was part of the Wolves side that played in the United States, guesting as the Los Angeles Wolves.
+Under that guise, they won the United Soccer Association league championship.

 In March 1969, Thomson moved on to Birmingham City for £40,000, teaming up with his former boss Stan Cullis, though Cullis retired early the next year.
-He played 44 games of the 1969–70 campaign, in a settled back four made up of Thomson, Dave Robinson, Garry Pendrey, and Ray Martin.
-However, he fell out of favour under new boss Freddie Goodwin, and featured just 15 times in 1970–71.
+He played 44 games of the 1969–70 campaign in a settled back four made up of Thomson, Dave Robinson, Garry Pendrey, and Ray Martin.
+However, he fell out of favour under a new boss Freddie Goodwin and featured just 15 times in 1970–71.
 In 1971–72, Birmingham gained promotion to the top tier, as runners-up behind Norwich City.
-He did not play any first team games however, and instead spent part of 1971 on loan at nearby Third Division club Walsall.
+He did not play any first-team games however, and instead spent part of 1971 on loan at nearby Third Division club Walsall.